-As the popular holiday song states, “It’s the most wonderful time of the year!”
+As the popular holiday song goes, “It’s the most wonderful time of the year!”

-Read on to learn more about a few ways you can brighten your senior’s day during the holiday season.
+Read on to learn about a few ways you can help keep spirits high this holiday season for the important seniors in your life.

-One of the best ways to keep the elderly adults in your life smiling this season is to encourage them to decorate their personal living spaces.
+One of the best ways to keep the elderly adults in your life smiling this season is to help them decorate their personal living spaces.
+Sometimes, this can be as easy as providing a little encouragement and company.
+It’s almost always more fun to decorate, though, when you have extra helping hands.

 Help wrap gifts

-Your loved one may find it challenging to wrap multiple gifts due to conditions like arthritis, poor vision or declining dexterity.
-Offer a helping hand by wrapping their Christmas gifts!
+Your loved one may find it challenging to wrap multiple gifts, especially if they have a condition like arthritis, poor vision or declining dexterity.
+You may be surprised at what a gift you’re giving by helping to wrap Christmas gifts!

-Try to find ways to include them while doing this.
-For instance, ask what color wrapping paper they want you to use and let them place the bow on the package once it’s wrapped.
+We suggest trying to find ways to include seniors while you’re helping out with this task.
+For instance, ask what wrapping paper they want you to use and let them place the bow on the package once it’s wrapped.

-Seniors who won’t be making a holiday meal for themselves can still be included in making a family dinner.
-Tasks such as peeling vegetables, stirring ingredients, folding napkins or setting the table will give them the satisfaction of helping out.
+Seniors who won’t be making a holiday meal for themselves may also miss participating in those traditions.
+Consider making them feel included as you do your holiday meal preparation.
+This could be tasking them with peeling vegetables, stirring ingredients, folding napkins or setting the table.
+Even small roles in the kitchen can make them feel included and give them the satisfaction of helping out.

 Stroll down memory lane

-Encouraging seniors to talk about loved ones or adventures from their past can help lift their spirits, keep them feeling young and allow them to pass along their wisdom and stories to the next generation.
+Encouraging seniors to talk about loved ones or adventures from their past can help lift their spirits.
+It can help them feel young and show them you’re interested in their experiences.
+Recording their stories can also help them preserve their history for future generations.

-If they’re not able to easily recollect their past, try using photo albums, family videos and music to jog their memories.
-Consider recording these stories and moments on video.
-These recordings will make a wonderful keepsake for your family for years to come.
+If a senior is not able to easily recollect their past, try using photo albums, family videos and music to jog their memories.
+Consider recording stories they can recall on video so you can watch the videos together in the future.
+These recordings will also make a wonderful keepsake for your family in future years.

-For seniors that may need some assistance using technology, offer to make their annual holiday card (via websites such as Shutterfly, Snapfish or Walgreens) so they can keep in touch with lifelong friends and family.
+For seniors who may need some assistance using technology, offer to make their annual holiday card.
+This can easily be done using websites such as Shutterfly, Snapfish or Walgreens.
+You can also help them write or copy holiday letters to send to loved ones.
+Cards and letters help seniors keep in touch with lifelong friends and family.
+In addition to helping create the mailings, you might also consider offering to help stuffing and addressing envelopes and adding stamps.

-Many towns organize holiday events such as concerts, parades and other gatherings.
-Plan on picking up your loved one and bringing them to one (or more!) of these events to celebrate the holidays.
-Seniors who get out in the sunlight – whether it’s cold or not outside – are less likely to suffer from seasonal affective disorder or winter depression.
+Many towns organize special holiday events such as concerts, parades and other gatherings.
+Arrange to pick up your loved one and bring them to one (or more!) of these events to celebrate the holidays.
+Seniors who get out in the sunlight – whether it’s cold outside or not – are less likely to suffer from seasonal affective disorder or winter depression.
+Attending a daytime event outside can be beneficial for their mental health.

 Stay on top of medications